zamazan4ik/awesome-pgo/article/article.md

 TODO: add my inference benchmarks here
 TODO: add https://github.com/guillaume-be/rust-bert and https://github.com/guillaume-be/rust-tokenizers examples

+Machine learning (for non-engineers - AI.
+However, I don't think that non-engineers will survive to this point of the article) is a hot topic nowadays.
+Performance here is especially important since running and especially training of modern neural networks is a **very** resource-consuming thing.
+However, from the PGO perspective here we have multiple challenges.

+Most modern ML-related workloads nowadays are executed on GPU or more specialized hardware like TPU (Tensor Processing Units) or even more specialized hardware - major PGO implenentations right now don't support non-CPU targets.
+Most things around ML training is quite simple math logic like matrix multiplications that are already can be successfully optimized to the peak performance by compilers.
+Where compilers cannot achieve this goal - clever humans already did all the work for them and optimized all the code manually with CUDA, SIMD and similar technologies.

+I have several ideas where the performance in the field can be improved: tokenizers (check [this](https://github.com/huggingface/tokenizers/issues/1426#issue-2069318532) benchmark), serving ML models (like Tensorflow Serving ([issue](https://github.com/tensorflow/serving/issues/2192)) and Triton ([issue](https://github.com/triton-inference-server/server/issues/6304))), ML compilers (like `tfcompile` ([benchmark](https://github.com/tensorflow/tensorflow/issues/60944#issuecomment-1637143591)) or Nvidia Fuser ([issue](https://github.com/NVIDIA/Fuser/issues/1185))).
+Maybe there are other places where PGO can bring measurable improvents for the ML domain like optimizing models inference on handheld devices (where battery life matters).

+However, I want to see a bit different thing.
+PGO is just a specific implementation of a more generic idea - data-driven optimizations.
+I believe that this approach can and should be extended to other optimization fields like GPU/TPU optimizations.
+For now, I don't see many researches in this area but I hope this situation will change in the future.
+I am not a ML engineer and have very limited knowledge in this domain but I am sure that in ML there are many places where data-driven decisions can improve things too.
+And making such decisions can be at least semi-automated.

-### Explore PGO for OS and drivers
+### Explore PGO for operating systems and drivers

-TODO: add thoughts about using PGO for more kernels like *BSD
-TODO: ChromeOS uses AFDO for the kernel: https://issuetracker.google.com/issues/245629081 + https://issuetracker.google.com/issues/327058411
-TODO: discuss why applying PGO can be difficult for OS, the problem with a generic PGO training workload, etc.

 Operating systems are **very** good candidates for PGO.
+Large piece of software, a lot of branches inside, many different workloads - sounds like a good PGO target, isn't it?

 For Linux kernel we have a lot of available PGO materials: the ASOS idea discussed above, a [paper](https://web.eecs.umich.edu/~takh/papers/ugur-one-profile-fits-all-osr-2022.pdf), a [presentation](https://lpc.events/event/7/contributions/771/attachments/630/1193/Exploring_Profile_Guided_Optimization_of_the_Linux_Kernel.pdf) from Microsoft, Linux Plumbers 2020 [slides](https://lpc.events/event/7/contributions/798/attachments/661/1214/LTO_PGO_and_AutoFDO_-_Plumbers_2020_-_Tolvanen_Wendling_Desaulniers.pdf), more [slides](https://lpc.events/event/7/contributions/771/attachments/630/1193/Exploring_Profile_Guided_Optimization_of_the_Linux_Kernel.pdf) from Linux Plumbers, a benchmark [results](https://github.com/h0tc0d3/linux_pgo) and corresponding [article](https://habr.com/ru/companies/ruvds/articles/696236/) (in Russian), "Experiences in Profile-Guided Operating System Kernel Optimization" [paper](http://coolypf.com/apsys2014.pdf) with corresponding [article](http://coolypf.com/kpgo.htm) (10 years old - just a warning), Phoronix [post](https://www.phoronix.com/news/Clang-PGO-For-Linux-Next) about kernel PGO with Clang, Gentoo [wiki](https://wiki.gentoo.org/wiki/Kernel/Optimization#Performance).
+ChromeOS also uses PGO (via Sampling) for building its kernel ([click](https://issuetracker.google.com/issues/245629081), [clack](https://issuetracker.google.com/issues/327058411)).
 For Windows the only found by me material is already [linked](https://lpc.events/event/7/contributions/771/attachments/630/1193/Exploring_Profile_Guided_Optimization_of_the_Linux_Kernel.pdf) above presentation from Linux Plumbers (lol) - check the last slides of the presentation.
+It will be great to see PGO benchmarks for other operating systems: open-source like *BSD (like I [asked](https://www.reddit.com/r/freebsd/comments/150codp/profileguided_optimization_pgo_on_freebsd_kernel/) about PGO support for FreeBSD) and many others, and proprietary like macOS (yep, I know that its kernel is open-source).
+I already asked about testing PGO for different operating systems, and some maintainers already shown some interest about this topic.
+Unfortunately, without any further (at least publicly-visible) activity in this area (yet).
+Despite all the benchmarks above, some maintainers are still [skeptical](https://github.com/ValveSoftware/SteamOS/issues/1287#issuecomment-1840835012) about PGO usefulness for operating systems.

 Drivers are another topic for investigation.
 I can expect that drivers performance (CPU part) can be improved as well.
 Drivers are not something so specific that cannot be optimized with PGO: usual code (mostly in "native" technologies like C, C++, Rust), many branches, executed mostly on CPU - sounds like a good PGO candidate.
 Right now I have nothing to show you about PGO in drivers.
-I [opened](https://gitlab.freedesktop.org/mesa/mesa/-/issues/10155) such request in Mesa project but with no results yet.
+I [opened](https://gitlab.freedesktop.org/mesa/mesa/-/issues/10155) a request in Mesa - no results yet.
 Other good candidates to test - Linux in-tree drivers like filesystems and networking.
 Since they are in-tree and Linux kernel already has ready-to-use PGO switches, it should be easy enough to test drivers performance with PGO.
 Of course, drivers for other operating systems can be optimized with PGO as well.

+Why optimizing OS and drivers with PGO could be a non-trivial task?
+Preoptimizing an OS (and drivers) with PGO can be non-trivial task since workloads for a generic-purpose OS can be too generic: browsing, gaming, some server-like workloads, etc. It's possible to gather different profiles and prepare some "optimized for a generic usage" OS build but you need to collect such profiles somehow, ideally from actual users - no ready-to-use ecosystem exists for that nowadays.
+Next difficult step - saving PGO profiles.
+OS is a bit specific kind of software that could require special modifications around PGO profile dumping logic.
+E.g. for optimizing the Linux kernel with PGO you [need](https://wiki.gentoo.org/wiki/Kernel/Optimization#GCC_PGO): rebuild the kernel with some specific options, and then PGO profiles will appear at specific paths at `debugfs`.
+Pretty simple to use but someone already implemented it in the kernel - you will need to do similar things with your OS too.
+Besides that, additional issues can [appear](https://github.com/asterinas/asterinas/issues/760#issuecomment-2065951706) like guest/host interactions.
+So we have a lot of things to improve the PGO UX for operating systems too.

 ### Expand PGO usage across the Go ecosystem